affiliatesolutions/moreAds-SE/README.md

 - [Get Support](#support)
 - [Changelog](#changelog)

-More infos about this project at: https://www.affiliate-solutions.xyz/produkte/moreads-se/
+More infos about this project on <a href="https://www.affiliate-solutions.xyz/produkte/moreads-se/" target="_blank">www.affiliate-solutions.xyz</a>

 <a name="supported-ads"></a>
 ## Supported Ads